spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 ## WorkSpace Admin

-A role that has all admin permissions and privileges withing the workspace.
+A role that has all admin permissions and privileges within the workspace.

 ## Create your Workspace Roles

-To create your workspace role follow the steps below:
+To create your workspace role, follow the steps below:

 * Login to Palette management console as Tenant Admin.
 * Go to the “Users and Teams” option,